FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 Now test-fly your interactive prototype and note down things you notice:
 For example:
 1. When does it what it is supposed to do?
-1. when does it fail?
+1. When does it fail?
-1. When it fails why does it fail
+1. When it fails, why does it fail?
-1. Based on the behavior you have seen what other scenarios could cause problems
+1. Based on the behavior you have seen, what other scenarios could cause problems?

 **Think about someone using the system.**
 1. Are they aware of the uncertainties in the system?